 My first outing was a leisurely, single file walk through the woods at Triple Creek.
-Earlier in the day we had a short orientation at the barn, met the riding staff, saddled and groomed a few horses.
+Earlier in the day we had a short orientation at the barn, met the riding staff, and saddled and groomed a few horses.
 Our ride began after lunch.

 The scenery was beautiful.
 Fog wove its way through the trees, casting a dark fairytale quality over the forest.
 Unfortunately, it rained.
 Hard.
-Soaking my jeans and letting the cold have its way with me, making the trip less than ideal.
+Soaking my jeans and letting the cold have its way with me, making the ride less than ideal.

 Soggyness aside, it was great to be back in the saddle.